WHY should I use video in my marketing?

 Answer frequently asked questions in video format rather than simply in text form.
 Create a behind-the-scenes look at your business.
 Make how-to videos related to your product.

 Social proof is one of the most powerful selling tools you can use.
 Combine that with video, and you can be unstoppable.
 Invite some of your best customers to record a testimonial video.
 Focus on what it was like working with you and the results they achieved or benefits they received.

 The possibilities are endless when you start looking for opportunities to add videos to your marketing mix.

 WHERE do I get video to use in my marketing?

 There are many options when it comes to creating videos for your website, largely depending on the production value and level of professionalism you’re looking for.

-You may find that all you need is a handheld camcorder or your phone’s camera.
-There are numerous resources online about how to improve your amateur video technique and even set up a make-shift studio in your home or office.
+You may find that all you need is your phone’s camera.
+There are numerous resources online (like this one and this one) about how to improve your amateur video technique and even set up a make-shift studio in your home or office.

 Keep in mind that the quality of your video can send a message to viewers about the quality of your products and services.
 That said, know when to call in the pros…

 Professional Video Services